jecdesarrollos/SimpleSwap/README.md

-SimpleSwap AMM - Solidity Project
+**SimpleSwap - Solidity Project**

-Description
+**Description**

 This project is a simplified, Uniswap V2-style Automated Market Maker (AMM) built as a final assignment for a Solidity course.
 The core SimpleSwap.sol contract allows users to create liquidity pools for ERC20 token pairs, swap tokens, and provide/remove liquidity.

 A key architectural feature of this implementation is that SimpleSwap.sol is a self-contained contract.
 It does not inherit from OpenZeppelin's ERC20 standard.
 Instead, it natively implements the required ERC20 functionality for its Liquidity Provider (LP) tokens.
-This design gives the contract the necessary control to interact with the course's SwapVerifier, specifically by allowing the minting of MINIMUM_LIQUIDITY to the zero address (0x0), a critical security and compatibility feature of the Uniswap V2 model.
+This design gives the contract the necessary control to interact with the course's SwapVerifier.

-Core Features
+**Core Features**

 ERC20-ERC20 Liquidity Pools: Supports the creation of liquidity pools for any pair of ERC20 tokens.

 Native LP Tokens: The contract itself acts as the LP token, tracking providers' shares in the pool.